shfischer/GA_MSE_cat456/readme.md

 This repository contains the code for an exploration of the ICES approach for categories 4-6.
-It includes the typical ICES harvest control rule (constant catch with PA buffer) and a version with a conditional PA buffer based on length data (including optimisation with a genetic algorithm).
+It includes the typical ICES harvest control rule (constant catch with PA buffer) and a new harvest control rule that infers the stock trend from trends in catch and mean catch length time series (including optimisation with a genetic algorithm).
 The simulation is based on the Fisheries Library in R ([FLR](http://www.flr-project.org/)) and the Assessment for All (a4a) standard MSE framework ([`FLR/mse`](github.com/FLR/mse)) developed during the Workshop on development of MSE algorithms with R/FLR/a4a ([Jardim et al., 2017](https://ec.europa.eu/jrc/en/publication/assessment-all-initiativea4a-workshop-development-mse-algorithms-rflra4a)).